-In compliance with the requirements of the Public Offering of Securities Act (POSA) and the regulations for its implementation, in our capacity as public company and issuer of bonds admitted for trading at a regulated market, we hereby submit the non-consolidated (unaudited) financial statements of First Investment Bank AD as at 31 March 2016, containing:
+In compliance with the requirements of the Public Offering of Securities Act (POSA) and the regulations for its implementation, in our capacity as public company and issuer of bonds admitted for trading at a regulated market, we hereby submit the unconsolidated (unaudited) financial statements of First Investment Bank AD as at 31 March 2017, containing:

-- 1. Financial statements as at 31.03.2016 as per Art.
+- 1. Financial statements as at 31.03.2017 as per Art.
 100o, para.
-4(1) of POSA; - 2.
-Notes to the financial statements as at 31.03.2016: - 3.
+4(1) with relation to Art.
+100o, Para.
+7 of POSA; - 2.
+Notes to the financial statements as at 31.03.2017; - 3.
 Interim activity report under Art.
 100o, para.
-4(2) of POSA; - 4.
+4(2) with relation to Art.
+100o, Para.
+7 of POSA; - 4.
 Declaration under Art.
 100o, para.
-4(3) of POSA; - 5.
-Information pursuant to Ordinance No 2 of the Financial Supervision Commission on the prospectuses to be published when securities are offered to the public or admitted to trading on a regulated market and on disclosure of information by the public companies and the other issuers of securities.
+4(3) with relation to Art.
+100o, Para.
+7 of POSA; - 5.
+Information pursuant to Ordinance No 2 of the Financial Supervision Commission on the prospectuses to be published when securities are offered to the public or admitted to trading on a regulated market and on disclosure of information.